Makadara Constituency

 some central and southern of central areas of Nairobi County.
-The entire constituency is located within Nairobi City County, and has an area of 13 km².
+The entire constituency is located within Nairobi City County, and has an area of 13 km2.
 The current constituency boundaries were revised prior to the 2013 elections.
+It has a population of 189,536 people from the 2019 census report.

 Mwai Kibaki, who later became the president of Kenya, served as a Makadara MP before moving to Othaya Constituency.
 The constituency was also represented by Gideon Kioko Mbuvi who was elected in a by-election in 2010, replacing Dickson Wathika, whose election in 2007 was invalidated due to 'election irregularities'.
 Sonko went on to become the senator for Nairobi County in 2013, and is currently the Governor of Nairobi County which is also the Capital of Kenya.